joelc1225/AndroidHub/README.md

 ## Background audio and notification control

 This GIF shows me navigating away from the app, but still having the audio play while the app is in the background.
-Although you can't here the audio, you can see the playback progress in the notification controller.
+Although you can't hear the audio, you can see the playback progress in the notification controller.
 I can still control the audio while it's playing in the background with the notification controller and I can return to the app by pressing the center of the notification.

 ![](notiBackground.gif)

 ## ROOM database

 I implemented a bookmarking feature using ROOM database.
-In the following GIF, you can see at the start of the GIF that there are no favorites, then i add two, and finally I remove one to show the UI responds immediately to the changes in the database.
+In the following GIF, you can see at the start of the GIF that there are no favorites, then I add two, and finally I remove one to show the UI responds immediately to the changes in the database.

 ![](database.gif)